 For runs longer than an hour, a sports drink is a smart choice.
-Sports drinks may help you recover by helping you maintain electrolyte balance and providing energy from carbohydrates.
+Sports drinks you recover by helping you maintain electrolyte balance and providing energy from carbohydrates.

 Food is fuel for runners.
 But eating a large meal too soon before going out for a run can lead to digestive problems like cramping or diarrhea.